Renting out a property

 Do I have to pay tax on income from property?

 Unfortunately, probably yes you do have to pay tax on property income!
-Property income profits are taxable, unless they fall within one of the specific reliefs.
+Property income profits are taxable, unless they fall within one of the specific reliefs or allowances.

-If the reliefs do not apply to your income, then you will need to pay income tax on any profits – broadly, property income less allowable expenses.
+If the reliefs or allowancesdo not apply to your income, then you will need to pay income tax on any profits – broadly, property income less allowable expenses.

 ‘Income’ is normally the rent due from the tenants, but also taxable are payments in kind, for example, gardening or cleaning the property instead of paying rent.
 For more information, see the section below on working out your rental profits.